 Supporting Families of Individuals with Acquired Brain Injury: A Systemic Neurocognitive Approach

-The Ripple Effect of Brain Injury on Families
+The Ripple Effect of Acquired Brain Injury on Families

-The aftermath of brain injury frequently brings emotional and cognitive changes that can affect behaviour, mood, and communication.
-Families may struggle to understand these shifts, especially when the person “looks fine” physically.
+The aftermath of an acquired brain injury frequently brings emotional and cognitive changes that can affect behaviour, mood, and communication.
+Families of individuals with ABI may struggle to understand these shifts, especially when the person “looks fine” physically.
 Loved ones might misinterpret memory lapses or reduced empathy as intentional, leading to frustration, guilt, or grief for the person they feel they have “lost.”

 Moreover, carers often face elevated stress levels, burnout, and their own emotional health challenges.
 When left unsupported, this can negatively affect the rehabilitation process, interpersonal dynamics, and even the person’s long-term recovery.